laboon/CS1632_Summer2017/exercises/6/exercise6.md

 FUN-VIEW-CHART - The chart on the View page ( https://hibersense.com/access/view) shall be adjustable to any time range.

 FUN-TEMP-SCALE - There shall be a button on the page to switch between Fahrenheit and Celsius temperature scales.
-After selecting
+After selecting this button, all temperature scales shall be shown as selected (e.g., after selecting Fahrenheit, all temperatures shall be shown in Fahrenheit).

 FUN-TEMP-PAGE - The page at https://hibersense.com/access/temperature shall allow users to select their subjective assessment of the current temperature, which shall be one of the following options: Cold, Cool, Perfect, Warm, Hot.